mckenzie-daniel/ai-meal-planning-automation/PROMPTS.md

 # Claude API Prompts

 This document contains the actual prompts used in the meal planning automation system.
-These prompts demonstrate multi-constraint optimization and structured output generation.
+These prompts demonstrate multi-constraint optimization, structured output generation, and ingredient traceability.

 ---